ISCoS OT/PT SIGs SCI Pre-conference Day

 E-stim for Upper limb – hands on use

-Delivering intensive NMES and FES augmented upper limbs and hand rehabilitation -challenges and rewards
+Delivering intensive NMES and FES augmented upper limbs and hand rehabilitation -challenges and rewards.

-Daniel Seebach, OT, Denmark
+Daniel Seebach, OT, Clinical Educator

-Shiva Jamwal, OT, MSc
+Shiva Jamwal, MSc, Consultant OT, Director,

 Muscle power functions:Neuromuscular electrical stimulation (incl. functional electrical stimulation)